AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 .. admonition:: Suggestions

+   * If in doubt, make a group wiki
-   Suggestion: make sure you keep your group's internal operating information organized - however makes sense for you.
+   * Use it to keep your group's internal operating information organized - however makes sense for you.
+   * When you hear of someone doing something new, ask: "did you update this in our wiki?"